AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 this.$store.state = newObj
 ```

-Methods set in the `mutations` field of the Vuex store are used to change the state.
+Methods set in the `mutations` field of the Vuex store are used to update state.

 ```javascript
 const store = new Vuex.Store({